If you have been selling at the online marketplace, then chances are that you might have come across the term – Amazon freight forwarders.

 About Amazon Freight Forwarders & Hand Carry

-If you use a hand-carrying or freight forwarding service, it is important to pay attention to the Amazon’s terms & conditions, which include:
+If you use a hand-carrying or freight forwarding service, it is important to pay attention to Amazon’s terms & conditions, which include:

 - Amazon will not be responsible for any defect, damage, loss, or material difference that occurs to your goods after they are delivered.
 This means that Amazon will not provide any refund or replacement for the goods delivered to a freight forwarder or you.